gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 **1.21.30 (Bundle Experiment)**
 - You are able to overfill bundles up to 4096 items.
 (You can only do this on touchscreen devices).
 If you fill a bundle with less than one stack of an item and then by clicking on it and then swapping the items with a full stack of the exact same items will swap the items and you will now have a stack of the items in the bundle.
 Using this method having extra items in the bundle before doing this will create overstacked bundles with up to 4096 items.

-**1.21.51**
+**Preview 1.21.70.24**
+- The Invincible Mobs from 1.17.0 have been removed entirely but if you obtain an Invincible Axolotl in a bucket they will turn into a Disappearing Axolotl in a Bucket.
+Warning don't place it down because it will immediately disappear

+**1.21.60**
 - Inside Woodland Mansions, it is possible to get Efficiency I Golden Apple.
 The Efficiency I Apples are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
-- Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to english will make it possible to name Mobs "Name Tag" which is illegal
+- Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal

-**Preview 1.21.70.24**
-- The Invincible Mobs from 1.17.0 have been removed entirely but if you obtain an Invincible Axolotl in a bucket they will turn into a Disappearing Axolotl in a Bucket.
-Warning don't place it down because it will immediately disappear